jamshaidsohail5/cube-lang/readme.md

 ### Reduce

-`reduce` operations are often used to solve data transform problems.
-These are higher-order functions that use a combining function.
+`reduce` operations can be used to solve many data transform problems.
+These are higher-order functions that use a combining operation to transform or aggregate a data.
 Cube provides both recursive (*stateless*) and iterative (*stateful*) forms of reduction.

-In pure-functional programming, [reduce](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) is a stateless function that applies a combining operation recursively to a data structure.
-A simple example of this is using the addition operator to reduce a list to its sum.
+In pure-functional programming, [reduce](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) is a stateless function that applies a combining operation recursively.
+A simple example of this is using addition to reduce a list to its sum.

 ```lua
 let a = (1, 2, 3, 4, 5)